This post may contain affiliate links, view our disclosure policy.

 Located at the highest point along Going to the Sun Road (6,646 feet), Logan Pass Visitor Center is a must-see stop during your Glacier National Park itinerary.

-Due to its popularity, however, a parking space is extremely difficult to come by.
+Due to its popularity, however, it is extremely difficult to find a parking space here.

 Be prepared to drive around for a while waiting for someone to leave.